aaliyafari/nest-mysql-project/README.md

 - Swagger API documentation
 - TypeORM migrations and seeders
 - DTO validation with `class-validator`
-- PostgreSQL support (or any TypeORM-compatible DB)
+- MySQL support (or any TypeORM-compatible DB)

 ---